Kansas Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 What to Do if Your Policy Is Canceled

-If your car insurance policy is canceled in Kansas, immediately seek new coverage to avoid the serious risk of driving uninsured.
+If your car insurance policy is canceled in Kansas, immediately seek new coverage to avoid the grave risk of driving uninsured.
 Contact an insurance agent or explore different insurance companies to secure a new policy.
-Kansas law requires continuous coverage, and driving without it could lead to fines and suspension of your driver's license.
+Kansas law requires continuous coverage, and driving without it could lead to fines and your driver's license suspension.

-Should your insurance be difficult to obtain, the Kansas Automobile Insurance Plan (KAIP) is available for high-risk drivers.
-Through KAIP, insurance companies share the risk of covering drivers who might otherwise be uninsurable.
-Remember, driving without at least the minimum car insurance required in Kansas can have serious legal and financial consequences.
+If you have difficulty getting insurance, the Kansas Automobile Insurance Plan (KAIP) is an option for high-risk drivers.
+KAIP allows insurance companies to share the risk of insuring drivers who may be uninsurable.
+Remember that driving without at least the minimum car insurance required in Kansas can have severe legal and financial consequences.

 uninsured icon